DC Universe: Superheroes

-The American government has had a more wary approach, however.
-Back during World War II they started "Project M" to create experimental soldiers to fight in the war, such as the Creature Commandos.
-Most of these experiments remain a secret to the public.
-Currently, the government deals with metahumans and similar beings through its Department of Extranormal Operations (DEO), and more recently A.R.G.U.S.
-Covertly, they use an organization of costumed (but non-superhuman) agents known as "Checkmate".
-The government also formed Task Force X (known as the "Suicide Squad") for "black ops".
-Most members have been captured supervillains (and thus expendable and deniable assets), and were strongly "encouraged" to join (often with offerings of clemency if they survived their extremely dangerous missions).
+During World War II, the American government founded Project M to create experimental soldiers, such as the Creature Commandos.
+In the present, the government deals with metahumans and similar beings through its Department of Extranormal Operations (DEO), and A.R.G.U.S.
+Covertly, they use an organization of costumed (but non-superhuman) agents known as Checkmate.
+The government also formed the "Suicide Squad, a black ops group largely consisting of hired supervillains who were promised clemency.